 How do lenders determine interest rates on business loans?

-The interest rate you expect to pay on a business loan depends on a few factors.
+The interest rate you expect to pay on a business loan depends on a few factors, so consider these carefully before applying for any single one in particular.

 Bank of England: The Bank of England sets the bank rate or base rate for interest, which directly influences the interest rates set by banks and independent lenders.
 If the base rate goes up, it is likely banks will also raise their loan prices.
 If the base rate goes down, then banks can lower their entry-level interest rates for new customers.